bgrossiord/trackDL/README.md

     - [ ] Make searchTerm more relevant (especially for youtube)
     - [ ] Allow user to reject a track that was found and not download the same in future executions
     - [ ] Add Tests
+    - [ ] look into nexe to compile to a exe file https://www.npmjs.com/package/nexe
 - [ ] Add a in memory DB
 - [ ] Add a graphical interface usin electron
 - [ ] Analyse tracks to determine music genre